scala/scala3/docs/docs/reference/augments/trait-augments.md

 }
 ```

-This augemntation makes `Circle` implement the `HasArea` trait.
+This augmentation makes `Circle` implement the `HasArea` trait.
 Specifically, it defines an implicit subclass of `HasArea`
 which takes a `Circle` as argument and provides the given implementation.
 Hence, the implementation of the augmentation above would be like this

 ```scala